rapidsai/deployment/source/hpc.md

 #### Create the module file

 Place a module file in your cluster's module path so that users can load the environment.
-Replace `<path to miniconda3>` with the absolute path to your conda installation.
+Replace `<path to miniforge3>` with the absolute path to your miniforge installation.

 The example below is a Lua modulefile and requires [Lmod](https://lmod.readthedocs.io/).
 Verify that `module --version` reports